ABOUT THE PODCAST:

 Host and Public Relations

-Dr. Rosanna Moore has been described as a ‘gift to any ensemble’, harpist and actress Rosanna Moore is quickly making a name for herself as an innovative performer and storyteller.
+Having been described as a ‘gift to any ensemble’, harpist and actress Dr. Rosanna Moore is quickly making a name for herself as an innovative performer and storyteller.
 She has been featured internationally as a soloist with festivals such as the Sentmenat International Harp Festival (Spain) and the Dutch Harp Festival (The Netherlands).
 As an actress she works as a narrator and voiceover artist, often combining the two art forms wherever possible.
 Rosanna is a self professed professional composer collector.
 Her passion for new music has led to a collection of new concerti, solo and chamber works.
 She is also a harpist and advisor for The Future Blend Project.
 In addition to performing, Rosanna recently took up the role of Harp Instructor/ Musician in Residence at the University of Oregon as well as Harp Instructor at Opus Ithaca.